 Yes.
-If you participate in this study, we will keep information from this research study.
+If you allow your baby to be a participant in this study, we will keep information from this research study.
 The information will be de-identified (for example, a code number will be used instead of your/your child's names) so that it cannot be linked to you or your baby.
 The information will be placed into an appropriate NIH-approved information repository.
 In the future other researchers who were not part of this study may ask to use this information.
 Any information released to other researchers will not identify your or your baby or his/her participation in this research study.